123pyLeo/123pyLeo.github.io/publications.md

 ## Conference Paper

-- [YOLOv8-LSD: Improved YOLOv8 Focused on Small Target Information Extraction for Road Damage Detection](https://ieeexplore.ieee.org/document/10669675)<br>**Tao Lin**, Qingwang Wang~, Jiangbo Huang, Xin Qu, Gao Ju, Hua Wu<br>2024 2nd International Conference on Pattern Recognition, Machine Vision and Intelligent Algorithms (PRMVIA).<br>Changsha, China.
+- [**YOLOv8-LSD: Improved YOLOv8 Focused on Small Target Information Extraction for Road Damage Detection**](https://ieeexplore.ieee.org/document/10669675)<br>**Tao Lin**, Qingwang Wang~, Jiangbo Huang, Xin Qu, Gao Ju, Hua Wu<br>2024 2nd International Conference on Pattern Recognition, Machine Vision and Intelligent Algorithms (PRMVIA).<br>Changsha, China.
 May, 2024.
   <br>

 ---

 ## Under submission

-- FASR-Net: Unsupervised Shadow Removal Leveraging Inherent Frequency Priors
+- **FASR-Net: Unsupervised Shadow Removal Leveraging Inherent Frequency Priors**

-We propose **FASR-Net**, an unsupervised Frequency Aware Shadow Removal Network, to tackle the challenges of shadow removal by exploiting the frequency characteristics of shadow regions.
+- We propose **FASR-Net**, an unsupervised Frequency Aware Shadow Removal Network, to tackle the challenges of shadow removal by exploiting the frequency characteristics of shadow regions.
 FASR-Net features a **Wavelet Attention Downsampling Module (WADM)** that integrates wavelet-based image decomposition and deformable attention to enhance shadow detail.
 It introduces innovative loss functions, including **frequency loss**, **brightness-chromaticity loss**, and **alignment loss**, to improve shadow removal.
 Experimental results on the **AISTD** and **SRD** datasets show that FASR-Net outperforms existing unsupervised and some supervised methods, with ablation studies confirming the importance of each component.
 <br>

 ---

 ## Ongoing Project

-Idea is currently being conceived
+- ⭐The idea is currently being conceived and will be updated soon.

 <br>